The Road to Hell

 The Road to Hell is the tenth studio album by British singer-songwriter Chris Rea, released in 1989.
 Coming on the back of several strongly performing releases, it is Rea's most successful studio album, and topped the UK Albums Chart for three weeks.
 Hailed as a "modern masterpiece", it was certified 6× Platinum by BPI in 2004.
 The album demonstrates a thematic cohesion previously absent from Rea's work, with the majority of the tracks containing strong elements of social commentary, addressing alienation, violence and redemption.
 The second part of the two-part title track, "The Road to Hell (Pt.
-2)", is one of Rea's most famous songs, and his only single to reach the UK Top 10.
+2)", is one of Rea's most famous songs, and was his first UK Top 10 single.
 Geffen Records released the album in the US, adding the 1988 re-recording of "Let's Dance" and different cover artwork.

 Production

 The album built on the upswing Rea had experienced in the previous few years, starting with a surge of popularity in Ireland.
 "Without the Irish and Shamrock Diaries there would have been no Road To Hell," Rea said.
 The album was written and recorded within four weeks.
 He had a lot of trouble with the album arising out of the attitude of his record company, and he "recorded the next album – Auberge – before, as an agreement with Warner Brothers.
 So if Road To Hell didn’t work – and they said it won't – we would jump straight away to Auberge and forget about it.
 Of course, the beginning to Road To Hell is a gospel blues thing.
 Warner Brothers went, ‘This is going to be over in five minutes’.
 But I did stand me ground, and it went No.1".